db-in/Xcode-Templates/best-practices.md

 ![File Template](assets/file_template2.png)
 ![File Template](assets/file_template3.png)

-The Emirates templates provides a starting point to enforce the Best Practices on this document.
+The Xcode templates provides a starting point to enforce the Best Practices on this document.
 The Xcode templates are flexible enough to allow the creation of clusters/groups of files when needed.
 For example if a template for the interface requires a `.swift` + `.storyboard` file.

 * All files follows the guides defined in the templates (explained in details at bellow);
 * Templates defines various marks, which defines the ideal place in the files to insert chunks of code such as properties, protected functions, exposed functions, overriding functions, definitions, declarations, etc;